Cernewein/Devops/Learning Path/05_networking_linux.md

 # Linux networking tools

 These notes concern some of the most common networking tools used in linux.
 Those tools are used for toubleshooting network issues, configuring network rules, copying data...
+This section is more of a collection of tools.
+The goal will be to use them when setting up a VPS for my personnal project.

 ## traceroute